 So, I decided to narrow the list down to places that showcase innovation, tradition, popularity and atmosphere.

-The Apricot Tree Cafe has been around for 20 years this year, and occupies a nice, serene spot in Sauga's Sherwood Forrest Village plaza.
-It's cozy and atmospheric with white linen napkins, an apricot tree painted right on the wall, and warm orange and green colours.
-It's not just dedicated to food and desserts -- it's dedicated to romantic, higher end outings that aren't too high end.
+The Apricot Tree Cafe has been around for over 20 years and recently expanded.
+It occupies a nice, serene spot in Sauga's Sherwood Forrest Village plaza.
+It's cozy and atmospheric with white linen napkins, and it’s not just dedicated to food and desserts -- it's dedicated to romantic, higher end outings that aren't too high end.
 The little cafe, while being a great place for breakfast, lunch or dinner, is known as an excellent place for dessert.
 Some choice dessert items include crepes (it offers six different varieties), panna cotta, ice cream and creme brulee.

 1) Dunk'n Dip

 Dunk'n Dip makes the top of the list because it's incredibly colourful and innovative.
 The comfy spacious resto is located on Burnhamthorpe Road, near Square One.
 The resto showcases three chocolate fountains (dark, white and milk) and boasts some memorable decor.
 The menu is extensive and features myriad gelato flavours, waffle concoctions and brownie creations.
 Diners can choose what type of chocolate drizzle they want on their desserts, and the staff is more than helpful when it comes to explaining the innovative concept and overwhelming (in a good way) menu.